wangbar0133/create2/README.md

 suffix: suffix for generating address

+If you want to get eoa, just use p and s.

 ## example

+### contract address

 1. Changing the Test contract.
 2. Deploy Factory contract Deployer, this code is in deployer.sol.